Former FTX CEO Bankman-Fried arrested in Bahamas, U.S. to unveil charges | Law-Order

 Former FTX CEO Bankman-Fried arrested in Bahamas, U.S. to unveil charges

 Mark Cohen, a lawyer for Bankman-Fried, did not immediately respond to a request for comment.
-FTX, which had been among the world's largest cryptocurrency exchanges, filed for bankruptcy protection on Nov.
-11 in one of the highest-profile crypto blowups after traders pulled $6 billion from the platform in three days and rival exchange Binance abandoned a rescue deal.
+Bankman-Fried's indictment by U.S. authorities comes as the Department of Justice is considering charges against a far bigger player in the crypto world, industry-leading exchange Binance.

+Reuters reported Monday that some Justice Department prosecutors believe they have gathered sufficient evidence in their long-running investigation of Binance to charge the company and some top executives.
+A Binance spokesperson told Reuters in relation to the story: "We don't have any insight into the inner workings of the U.S. Justice Department, nor would it be appropriate for us to comment if we did."
+Binance is under investigation for possible money-laundering and sanctions violations, Reuters has reported.
+Others in the department have argued for taking time to review more evidence, four people familiar with the matter told Reuters.

+The arrest also came a day ahead of Bankman-Fried's scheduled appearance before U.S. lawmakers on Tuesday, where he was planning to give testimony via a video link.
+The U.S. House Financial Services Committee was scheduled to hear from Bankman-Fried and current FTX CEO John Ray during the first in a series of hearings to examine the collapse of FTX beginning at 10 a.m.
+ET (1500 GMT).

 "I didn't ever try to commit fraud," Bankman-Fried said in a Nov.
 30 interview at the New York Times' Dealbook Summit, adding he doesn't personally think he has any criminal liability.
 Bankman-Fried resigned as FTX's chief executive officer the same day as the bankruptcy filing.